mpv-player/mpv/DOCS/man/ao.rst

         Set the audio buffer size in milliseconds.
 A higher value buffers more data, and has a lower probability of buffer underruns.
-A smaller value makes the audio stream react faster, e.g. to playback speed changes.
+A smaller value makes the audio stream react faster, e.g. to playback speed changes. ``native`` instructs PulseAudio to use the largest possible buffer, which can result in a very high latency imposed upon mpv which may be over 2 seconds.
 Default: 250.

     ``latency-hacks=<yes|no>``
         Enable hacks to workaround PulseAudio timing bugs (default: no).
 If enabled, mpv will do elaborate latency calculations on its own.
-If disabled, it will use PulseAudio automatically updated timing information.
-Disabling this might help with e.g. networked audio or some plugins, while enabling it might help in some unknown situations (it used to be required to get good behavior on old PulseAudio versions).
+If disabled, mpv will use timing information periodically provided by PulseAudio.
+Disabling this might help with e.g. networked audio or some plugins, while enabling it might help in some unknown situations.
+(It used to be required to get good behavior on old PulseAudio versions.)

         If you have stuttering video when using pulse, try to enable this option.
 (Or alternatively, try to update PulseAudio.)